Tales of a Google Farmer

 But when I was seven or thereabouts, my mother presented me with a pack of tomato seeds.
 I dug into the earth, turned it over, set the seeds into it, and food grew.
 I was hooked, which is how I eventually got to today, the midwife of several acres that, over the course of the last seven years, I have prodded and emended into increasingly nutrient-rich soil, thanks to wisdom liberally doled out by means of Google.

 More or less, I look like I know what I’m doing.
-But to be a Google farmer is to stand on the shoulders of giants—real farmers, the ones worthier of the name than I, their faces furrowed by the learning curve of time, their laugh lines and lamentation lines merging far afield at the vanishing point of an eternally vulnerable crop.
+But to be a Google farmer is to stand on the shoulder of giants—real farmers, the ones worthier of the name than I, their faces furrowed by the learning curve of time, their laugh lines and lamentation lines merging far afield at the vanishing point of an eternally vulnerable crop.

 I’m certain that real queries put to real, local farmers would bear far more rewarding fruit, questions such as: “Is it just me, or is nature utterly ambivalent?”
-“Is it a local thing that soil conditions radically change every ten feet?”
+“Is it a Berkshire thing that soil conditions radically change every ten feet?”

 But time won’t allow.
 I have a day job.
 What I learn about farming is on a need-to-know basis.